ctxswitch/qhost/README.md

 ## Changes
 There are several significant changes in output and functionality in 1.2.1.
 The state is now displayed as an offset character representing the 8 possible PBS states.
 This was done for two reasons: 1) make the output easier to scan, and 2) keep the lines a static length when multiple states were present (i.e. job-exclusive and down/offline).

 The other significant change is the addition of filters.
-Using the ```state``` option, you can pass in the same characters that are used to represent to only display the nodes in a specific state.
-The default is all states.
+Using the ```state``` option, you can pass in the same characters used to represent state in the output to filter and display the nodes in the specified states.
+The default is to display all states.
 For the final argument you can provide a regular expression for node name matching.
 The expression will match any part of the node unless you specify the beginning and end of the pattern (i.e. "^n.*4$") Some examples are:

 ```sh
 $ qhost n0[15]